-Prior to joining Selecta Biosciences, Dr. Cautreels was CEO of Solvay Pharmaceuticals, the pharmaceuticals division of the Solvay Group (Brussels, Belgium) until Solvay Pharmaceuticals was acquired by Abbott Laboratories in February 2010.
-Before becoming the CEO of Solvay Pharmaceuticals, Dr. Cautreels was their Global Head of R&D. Prior to joining Solvay, he was employed by Sanofi, Sterling‑Winthrop, and Nycomed‑Amersham in a variety of R&D management positions in Europe and in the United States.
-Dr. Cautreels was a director of Innogenetics NV (Gent, Belgium) and of Arqule Inc. (Woburn, MA, USA) from 1999-2006.
-He is currently a director of Selecta and Galapagos NV (Mechelen, Belgium).
+Prior to joining Selecta Biosciences, Dr. Cautreels was Chief Executive Officer of Solvay Pharmaceuticals, the pharmaceuticals division of the Solvay Group, in Brussels, Belgium, from 2005 until Solvay Pharmaceuticals was acquired by Abbott Laboratories in February 2010.
+Before becoming the CEO of Solvay Pharmaceuticals, Dr. Cautreels was their Global Head of R&D from 1998.
+Prior to joining Solvay, he was employed by Sanofi, Sterling‑Winthrop from 1979 to 1994, and Nycomed‑Amersham from 1994 to 1998 in a variety of R&D management positions in Europe and in the United States.
+Dr. Cautreels was a director of Innogenetics NV in Gent, Belgium and ArQule Inc., in Woburn, Massachusetts from 1999 to 2006.
+He currently serves as a director of Seres Therapeutics, Inc. and Galapagos NV, in Mechelen, Belgium.
 He was the President of the Belgian‑Luxemburg Chamber of Commerce for Russia and Belarus until June 2010.
-He was born in Antwerp, Belgium, and graduated from the University of Antwerp, gaining a Doctorate in Chemistry, specializing in Mass Spectrometry.
-He received his management education from the Harvard Business School.
+Dr. Cautreels received his Ph.D. in Chemistry, specializing in Mass Spectrometry, from the University of Antwerp (Antwerp, Belgium), and his financial and business training from the Advanced Management Program at Harvard Business School.